benjisidi/voidboiz/Session 33 - A.md

 - **everything in the vault** - if we can prove the lord did it (we don't think he did it)
 # Investigation continues
 - Lug is really curious as to how you become a collector
-- The void boiz accept and get
+- The void boiz accept and get a silver scroll that details the employment - the contract
+- Everyone signs the contract (including [[Octesian]]!)